-Do's and Don'ts (continued)
+Dos and Don'ts (continued)

-- Reduce the bypass capacitor values below the recommended values. - Allow the device to experience drain transients above 600 V as they may damage the device. - Allow significant third-quadrant conduction when the device is OFF or unpowered, which may cause overheating.
-Self-protection feature cannot protect the device in this mode of operation. - Ignore the FAULT pin output.
+- Allow the device to experience drain transients above 600 V as they may damage the device - Allow significant third-quadrant conduction when the device is OFF or unpowered, which may cause overheating.
+Self-protection feature cannot protect the device in this mode of operation - Ignore the FAULT pin output.